-Extradition to Nevada is the legal mechanism whereby police in another state arrest someone in that state and surrender him/her to Nevada so that person can answer to criminal charges in Nevada.
+Extradition to Nevada is the legal mechanism whereby police in another state arrest you in that state and surrender you to Nevada so that you can answer to criminal charges.
 For example,

 Tom commits robbery in Nevada and flees to Utah.
-Through extradition Utah police can arrest Tom and transfer him back to Nevada.
-Tom will return to Nevada and be charged with robbery (and fugitive charges as well).
+Through extradition Utah police can arrest Tom and transfer him back to be charged with robbery (and fugitive charges as well).

 There are several types of fugitives that may be extradited to Nevada.
 These include: